aallam/aallam.github.io/_posts/2019-01-29-reactivex:-rxjava.md

 <figcaption class="caption">Reactive Extensions (ReactiveX)</figcaption>
 </div>
 <br/>

+> **Update Note**: This RxJava series was written for RxJava 2.x (2019).
+RxJava 3.x introduced breaking changes and improvements.
+Core concepts remain the same, but some APIs have changed.
+Refer to the [RxJava 3.x migration guide](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-3.0) for differences.

 Interested in Reactive Extensions and RxJava, I enjoyed reading the excellent book: [Learning RxJava][1] by Thomas Nield, and the following are my notes.